mabre/latex-exam-grading-table-scanner/README.md

 - an integer as file path to select the 0th, 1st etc. connected video camera; use q to stop recording (interactive mode, recommended)
   - Set the input resolution in `constants.py` to a resolution supported by your camera.
 - a video file; several video file formats are supported (good if your laptop is not powerful enough to record and process at the same time)
-- a glob pattern like "coverpages*.jpg" with individual files to be recognized (good for evaluating the model)
+- a glob pattern like "coverpages*.jpg" with individual files to be recognized (handy for evaluating the model)
   - note that this mode assumes that only one cover page per student number is present
   - remember that you must escape * in the shell

 The tool will:
 1. Look for all video frames with a qr code and all aruco markers.
 2. If multiple frames for the same student number are found, the tool will select the frame in the middle.
 3. The tool will extract the points from the grading table and write results to a xlsx file.
-It considers the maximum achievable points (`9,7,13,12,4,7,12,26`) for each cell.
+It considers the maximum achievable points (in this example, `9,7,13,12,4,7,12,26`) for each cell.
     * If you allow digits other than 0 and 5 for the tenths cell, you have to change `ALLOWED_DIGITS_TENTHS` in `constants.py`.
 4. All detected cells will also be written to `corpus/` so you can generate your own training data to improve the model.